rancher/docs/content/rke/v0.1.x/en/installation/etcd-snapshots/_index.md

 draft: true
 ---

-You can configure a RKE cluster to automatically take snapshots of etcd.
+As of v0.1.7, you can configure a RKE cluster to automatically take snapshots of etcd.
 In a disaster scenario, you can restore these snapshots, which are stored on other nodes in the cluster.

 ## One-Time Snapshots